Dominic Thompson (footballer): Blackpool

 On 25 July 2022, Thompson transferred to Championship club Blackpool and signed a three-year contract, with a one-year option, for an undisclosed fee.
 He made 30 appearances during a 2022–23 season which culminated in relegation to League One.
 Behind Owen Dale and Andy Lyons in the left-sided pecking order, Thompson was restricted to 12 appearances by the midpoint of the 2023–24 season.
 Following the loan signing of left-sided player Hayden Coulson in January 2024, Thompson joined League Two club Forest Green Rovers on loan for the remainder of the 2023–24 season.
 He made 19 appearances during his spell, which culminated in relegation to the National League.
 Thompson scored his first senior goal on his fourth appearance, with the third goal in a 3–3 draw with Colchester United on 3 February 2024.

 An injury suffered while on loan during the second half of the 2023–24 season required Thompson to undergo surgery during the 2024 off-season, which saw him miss the opening month of the 2024–25 season.
 He made 9 appearances during the first half of the 2024–25 season, before his contract was terminated by mutual consent on 24 January 2025.
 Thompson made 51 appearances during his 2 1/2 years at Bloomfield Road.

 Motherwell

 On 25 January 2025, Thompson signed a contract running until the end of the 2024–25 season with Scottish Premiership club Motherwell, on a free transfer.
-He made 15 appearances and entered discussions over a new contract at the end of the season.
-Thompson became a free agent when his contract expired.
+He made 15 appearances during the remainder of the season.
+Thompson entered discussions over a new contract at the end of the season, which proved fruitless.
+He then spent time as a free agent, recovering from surgery on a hip problem.

 Kilmarnock

 On 2 August 2025, Thompson signed a one-year contract with Scottish Premiership club Kilmarnock, on a free transfer.
+He made 39 appearances and scored one goal during the 2025–26 season.
+Thompson was retained for the 2026–27 season, but he elected to transfer out of the club in July 2026.

+Beveren

+On 27 July 2026, Thompson transferred to Belgian Pro League club Beveren and signed a two-year contract for an undisclosed fee.